 Barkley is also home to Midwest Aviation, a general aviation company capable of meeting the needs of private aircraft of all types including large corporate jets.
 In addition to providing fuel service, they are an FAA Certified Repair Station, and authorized Beechcraft and Cessna Service Center, complete with avionics repair.
 They can provide concierge services including catering, rental car services and also offer aircraft charter services, including air cargo, as well as flight instruction for aspiring pilots.

-Paducah residents also frequently fly from Nashville International Airport, two hours away.
+Paducah residents also frequently fly from Nashville International Airport just two hours away.

 Paducah is directly serviced by two Class I railroads, the Canadian National (CN) and the Burlington Northern Santa Fe (BNSF).
 The Paducah & Louisville (P&L) short line provides low-cost access to two additional Class I railroads, CSX Transportation and Norfolk Southern (NS).
 Additionally, the Union Pacific (UP) has trackage rights through Paducah.